gillet-thomas/NeuroViT/README.md

 - `--inference` → Skip training and run retrieval
 - `--sweep` → Run WandB sweep

+> **Note for 4D Training**:
+> When switching to 4D fMRI training, update the data loading loop in `Trainer.py` to remove the timepoint dimension from the dataloader unpacking.
+Replace: `for i, (subject, timepoint, fMRI, group, gender, age, age_group)` with: `for i, (subject, fMRI, group, gender, age, age_group)`
+> This ensures compatibility with the 4D dataset format where all timepoints are processed as a single volume sequence.

 ### Inference and model explainability
 ```
 python main.py "run_name" --cuda 0 --inference --wandb false